I’m going to attempt to answer any massage questions that you might have prior to your appointment.

-I’ll call you in from the waiting room and we’ll begin our session with a wee chat about what you want to gain from your massage treatment.
+I’ll call you in from the waiting room and we’ll begin our session with a brief chat about what you want to gain from your massage treatment.
 This is also the time for you to talk over anything you’re unsure about and to let me know about any injuries, pain, operations…anything that may be related to your massage.

 I’ll then give you a couple of minutes to get undressed and get comfortable under the covers before we begin.
 Each session is completely individual to you and depending on what you’re wanting to gain from the hour, we’ll run through a number of deep tissue techniques and gentle mobility work that specifically targets those areas in need of attention.

 When your massage is finished, I’ll give you a couple of minutes to get dressed again.
 Please bring your own bottle of water as I’m unable to offer any during this time.

 Your feedback is of the upmost importance to your massage session.
 There may be times when you feel a slight discomfort, but if the discomfort becomes painful please let me know.
 Massage shouldn’t be painful!
 It is common to want varying pressure depending on the area being worked on so please let me know what feels optimal for you.